Whey Vs. Plant Protein: Which Should You Choose?

 Whichever you choose, make sure to take a look at the label.
 Many protein powders — both whey and plant-based — may have added ingredients such as artificial sweeteners, thickeners, and artificial flavors and colors.
 “Try to avoid those high in additives,” Davis says.

-For a premium, simple plant-protein powder, grab a tub of Openfit’s chocolate Plant-Based Protein Shake.
+For a healthy snack packed with plant-based protein, try LADDER Plant-Based Nutrition Shake.
 It includes 20 grams of pea protein, no added sugars, and helpful fiber and minerals.

 And remember that while protein powders can help you consume more protein throughout the day, you can also bump up your protein intake with whole foods.
 Check out our list of lean protein foods and vegan protein sources that you can add into your meals, no matter your dietary preferences.